Security Printing and Minting Corporation of India

-The corporation was formed in 2006 as the result of nationalisation of security presses and mints functioning under the Ministry of Finance.
-It contains nine units, four mints, four presses and a paper mill.
+The corporation was formed in 2006 due to the consolidation and corporatization of currency presses, security presses, paper mill, and mints functioning under the Ministry of Finance.
+It contains nine units, four mints, four presses, and a paper mill.

 History

 The corporation was incorporated by taking over two security presses at Nashik and Hyderabad, two currency note presses at Dewas and Nashik, four mints at Mumbai, Kolkata, Hyderabad and Noida and one security paper mill at Narmadapuram which were working under the direct administrative control of the Ministry of Finance and the Department of Economic Affairs.
-The Expenditure Reforms Commission in its third report dated 23 December 2000 gave a set of nine recommendations concerning mints and presses and suggested the exploration of the option of placing India Security Press, Nashik and four India Government Mints under a corporate body.
+In its third report dated 23 December 2000, the Expenditure Reforms Commission gave nine recommendations concerning mints and presses and suggested exploring the option of placing India Security Press, Nashik, and four India Government Mints under a corporate body.
 The commission also recommended the government to explore the feasibility of the Department of Posts taking over the Security Printing Press at Hyderabad.
 The Commission further recommended for the two currency note presses at Dewas and Nashik to be transferred to the control of Bharatiya Reserve Bank Note Mundran Private Limited, setting up of a new security paper mill by the Reserve Bank of India (RBI) and phasing out or privatization of Security Paper Mill, Narmadapuram.

 Neither the RBI nor the Department of Posts agreed to take over the security presses as per the recommendations of the Expenditure Reforms Commission.
 The feasibility of hiving off the security paper mill at Hoshangabad could not fructify due to operational and logistic constraints.
-On subsequent review of functions and performance of the Units, it was realized that the main constraints in the existing system of keeping these units as government entities were low productivity, obsolete technology, outdated financial systems and procedures, besides delay in responding technologically to the challenges of counterfeiting.
-All these factors, in combination, were resulting in inefficient capacity utilization and consequential higher cost of production.
+On subsequent review of functions and performance of the Units, it was realized that the main constraints in the existing system of keeping these units as government entities were low productivity, obsolete technology, outdated financial systems and procedures, and delays in responding technologically to the challenges of counterfeiting.
+All these factors, in combination, resulted in inefficient capacity utilization and a consequential higher cost of production.

 Corporatisation

-In view of the above, the Industrial Finance Corporation of India (IFCI) Limited was appointed as consultant to study the working of the nine units and present a feasibility report for their corporatisation.
+Industrial Finance Corporation of India (IFCI) Limited was appointed as a consultant to study the working of the nine units and present a feasibility report for their corporatization.
 Accordingly, it was decided to form a wholly owned corporation by taking over all the nine security presses/mints/security paper mill.
 The Union Cabinet in its meeting held on 2 September 2005 approved the formation of a wholly owned corporation, namely, the Security Printing and Minting Corporation of India Limited (SPMCIL).
 The corporation was incorporated under the Companies Act on 13 January 2006.
-Following the corporatisation of the India Security Press and the four India Government Mints on 10 February 2006.